Dental Crown Kirkland | Juanita Bay Dentist Skip to main content

 Let’s start this journey toward rediscovering the joy of a complete smile!

-A dental crown is a custom-made tooth cap that covers your entire tooth, providing protection while restoring its natural shape and function.
+A dental crown in Kirkland is a custom-made tooth cap that covers your entire tooth, providing protection while restoring its natural shape and function.
 Think of it as protective armor for your tooth that looks and feels completely natural.
-Modern dental crowns are crafted from high-quality materials that match your natural teeth perfectly to ensure a seamless and beautiful smile.
+Modern dental crowns in Kirkland are crafted from high-quality materials that match your natural teeth perfectly to ensure a seamless and beautiful smile.

 Reduced Sensitivity to Temperature Changes